softius/phlow/docs/workflow-builder.md

 ## Execute a callback

-The `callback` method creates a new instance of Task and appends it to the Workflow.
+The `callback` method creates a new instance of Callback and appends it to the Workflow.

 ``` php
 $builder->callback(function($data) {